A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-The raw mESS generated with a fixed time budget under each algorithm setting are shown in Figure \ref{fig:banana_raw}.
-The distribution of mESS over the 50 independent runs in each algorithm setting are visualised by computing the empirical median and 50\% intervals.
-Comparing the results between $M=1$ and $M>1$ finds some improvement in all but the Heterogeneous-Full proposal configuration.
-Both Homogeneous proposals show a degradation in sampling efficiency for $M>5$, while the Heterogeneous-CW proposal is stable until $M>10$.
-There is little observable impact from the choice of weight function.
-These patterns remain fairly consistent as the degree of non-Gaussianity increases.
+The distribution of raw mESS across the 50 independent runs is shown in Figure \ref{fig:banana_raw}.
+When comparing the MH baseline ($M=1$) to the MTM extensions ($M>1$), sampling efficiency using mESS improves in all configurations except Heterogeneous-Full.
+However, this benefit diminishes at higher candidate counts: both Homogeneous proposals suffer performance degradation for $M>5$, while the Heterogeneous-CW proposal remains stable until $M>10$.
+The choice of weight function exhibits little observable impact on sampling efficiency.

-In Figure \ref{fig:banana_std} the mESS per iteration is shown for each algorithm setting.
-This plot shows the marginal contribution to the total mESS obtained from a single iteration of each algorithm.
-Compared to Figure \ref{fig:banana_raw}, this indicates performance in an ideal setting where parallel computing regimes can be used to evaluate the weights and component-wise updates have been optimized.
-All combinations of weight function and proposal distribution show an increase in the per-iteration mESS gain when the number of candidates is increased.
-The component-wise proposals show better per-iteration sampling efficiency than the full proposals; the Homogeneous-CW proposal underperforming relative to the Heterogeneous-CW proposal.
-In all cases, the marginal increase in gains by increasing $M$ is greater when degree of non-Gaussianity is lower.
-There does not appear to be a significant effect due to the choice of weight function.
+To isolate the sampling efficiency from computational overhead, Figure \ref{fig:banana_std} plots the mESS per iteration.
+This metric illustrates algorithm performance in an ideal scenario where the $M$ candidate evaluations are perfectly parallelized.
+Unconstrained by serial computational costs, all combinations of weight functions and proposal configurations demonstrate strictly increasing per-iteration mESS as $M$ grows.
+The component-wise proposals yield greater per-iteration efficiency than the full-block proposals, with Heterogeneous-CW outperforming Homogeneous-CW.
+As with the raw mESS results, the choice of weight function shows no significant effect on per-iteration gains.

-\paragraph{Neal's funnel} Neal's funnel distribution is a $(d+1)$-dimensional distribution such that the variance of the latter $d$ dimensions scale exponentially with the first marginal distribution, resulting in a funnel-shaped distribution that presents a challenging target distribution for modern sampling algorithms \citep{neal2003slice,bironlattes2024automala, modi2024DRHMC}.
-It is specified as following
+\paragraph*{Neal's funnel} Neal's funnel is a $(d+1)$-dimensional target where the variance of the latter $d$ dimensions scales exponentially with the first dimension ($y$), creating a narrow, funnel-shaped geometry that impedes random-walk exploration \citep{neal2003slice,bironlattes2024automala, modi2024DRHMC}.
+The distribution specification is:

-for $i=1,\ldots,d$, where $\beta$ is a scale parameter that can be used to control the degree of non-Gaussianity.
-In our experiment we consider the following settings for $\beta$: $\log_{10}\beta^{-1}=[-0.5, -0.25, 0, 0.25, 0.5]$.
-Each algorithm setting is run with $M=1,5,10,15,20$, resulting in 400 experiment settings, each run for ten seconds and with burn-in determined by Algorithm \ref{algo:auto burnin}.
-For this target, performance is evaluated by comparing the empirical mean of $y$, the first marginal distribution, against its true mean.